Skip to main content

 ECEC place guarantee

-There is no legal guarantee to a place in early childhood education and care (ECEC) for children under the age of three.
+There is no legal guarantee to a place in early childhood education and care (ECEC) for children under the age of three and demand still outstrips supply.

 One in two children under the age of three are enrolled in ECEC settings.
 Provision has increased considerably in recent years, particularly in terms of crèches.
-In 2021, crèches network coverage for children up to three years old was 52.9 % (Gabinete de Estratégia e Planeamento (GEP)/Ministry of Labour, Solidarity and Social Security [MTSSS - Carta Social 2021]) in mainland Portugal, against 32.7 % in 2009.
+In 2022, crèches network coverage for children up to three years old was 51.3 % (Gabinete de Estratégia e Planeamento (GEP)/Ministry of Labour, Solidarity and Social Security (MTSSS) - Carta Social 2022) in mainland Portugal, against 32.7 % in 2009.
 That said, coverage is uneven throughout the country, and provision in the Greater Lisbon and Porto areas does not meet the needs of the resident population.
-The mainland average rate of crèche and childminder use in 2021 was 85.6 % in total places available for children under the age of three.
-In 2021, 101,191 children attended early childhood education and care institutions.
+The mainland average rate of crèche and childminder use in 2022 was 88.3 % in total places available for children under the age of three.
+In 2022, 105,660 children attended early childhood education and care institutions.

 (Source: Educação em Números - Portugal 2023, Direção-Geral de Estatísticas da Educação e Ciência [DGEEC]).